learn-co-curriculum/react-state-events-lecture-starter-code/README.md

 ## Outline

      5m Introduction to State
     10m Using State
-     5m CFU: Using state
     10m Conditional Rendering
     10m Events in React
      5m Presentational vs Container Components
+     5m CFU: Using state and events to update state
     ===
     45m Total

+**Note: Painting data has been decreased in this lecture for easy scrolling**

+### Introduction to State